 Most creatives I know are very, very busy.
 We always have more ideas than time to execute them.
-But in the rare event that you — a designer, an illustrator, an artist, a photographer or a craftsman — find yourself out of work and without any ideas what to do about it, here are some suggestions.
+But in the rare event that you — a designer, an illustrator, an artist, a photographer, or an artisan — find yourself out of work and without any ideas what to do about it, here are some suggestions.

 Some of these are also great content marketing ideas for creatives that I have personally found to work very well.

 1. Work pro bono

 Pro bono work (latin expression for the work done for free) is typically performed for those people and organizations who lack the funds to pay for your services.
 However, you should be careful about who you give out your services to.

 Volunteer for non-profits you personally support – human rights organizations, animal welfare organizations, environmental groups, organizations that help and educate children and youth etc. It's a great way creatives can contribute to their community in an ethical way, by doing something we find enjoyable.
 If you're not in a position to donate money to the causes you want to help, donate your services.

 Don't work for businesses for free.
 Just because a project isn't profitable, it doesn't count as non-profit.

 2. Create stock resources

 Stock resources can take a while to become profitable, so most creatives don't do it because they don't think it's worth their time.
 But this type of passive income can prove very helpful after a couple of months.
 The items may be cheap individually, but if you happen to make an item that gets many sales, in the long run you can earn a lot more than you would from a client project.

 You can sell website themes, print designs, illustrations, icons, fonts, music, video clips, photos, and more.